johnasp/johnaspinall.co.uk/_posts/2016-03-03-jdw-mobile-ux.md

 An unacceptably high number of users were dropping out of the *product refine user journey* when trying to refine facets of a product.

-## 1. User Research
+## 1. User Research & Testing

-Although we had data to tell us what the problems were, I needed to verify exactly the reasons why.
-To achieve this, I mapped out the two problematic user journeys and organised a user testing session with real users from within the target user persona groups.
+Although we had data to tell us where the problems were, I needed to verify exactly the reasons why.
+To achieve this I conducted some user research and testing using pre-existing user personas.

-I setup several remote testing sessions and tasks with expected users of each of the three main JD Williams "power brands".
-The testing service I used was through a company called "What Users Do", which records the screen and voice of the user as they go through the tasks they are set.
+I mapped out the probablematic user journies and wrote user tasks which were to be performed on the existing mobile site by real users in remote user testing sessions.
+I booked sessions with users whose demographic came in the persona groups for the clients "Power Brands" (JD WIlliams, Jacamo and Simply Be).
+For the remote user testing I used a company called "What Users Do".

-Following completion of all the testing sessions, I observed users often struggled to both find and also refine, facets of products they were told to search for.
-I then noted down specific pain points in the interface into a document which was circulated to the business analysts for review.
+Following completion of all the user testing sessions, I observed users often struggled to both find and also refine, facets of products they were told to search for.
+I then noted down all the specific pain points in the interface into a document which was circulated to the business analysts for review.

-## Discovery
+## 2. Discovery

 ### Drop down menu refinements